Search For a Counterpart to the Subsolar Mass Gravitational Wave Candidate S251112cm: Introduction

 These tools, and maximum coordination among the community, will be crucial with the advent of regular operations from the Vera C. Rubin Observatory and its ten-year optical Legacy Survey of Space and Time (LSST) \citep{ivezic19_LSST, andreoni22_VRO_ToO, bianco22_Rubin_LSST}.
-Moreover, the LVK is planning for a 6-month observing run (IR1) in late 2026, and additional observing runs in the coming years \citep{abbott18_LRR}.
+Moreover, the LVK is planning for a 6-month observing run (IR1) in late 2026\footnote{ \href{https://observing.docs.ligo.org/plan/}{https://observing.docs.ligo.org/plan/}}, and additional observing runs in the coming years \citep{abbott18_LRR}.
 Tools such as \texttt{TROVE} are timely as we are currently witnessing the possible emergence of a new class of GW events for which our expectations for EM counterparts are not developed: events involving the merger of one or more objects which are subsolar in mass.

-The LVK began applying two pipelines (\texttt{GstLAL}; \citealt{tsukada23_GstLAL} and \texttt{MBTA}; \citealt{allene25_MBTA}) to search for GWs from subsolar mass (SSM) compact object mergers in their data stream, and began reporting the probability that a system contains at least one subsolar mass object (\texttt{HasSSM}), in February 2025.\footnote{\href{https://emfollow.docs.ligo.org/userguide/changes.html\#version-26-2025-02-20}{https://emfollow.docs.ligo.org/userguide/changes.html\#version-26-2025-02-20}} These pipelines rely on a new bank of template GW waveforms \citep{hanna2025_SSM-templates} for mergers which include at least one object in the mass range $[0.2, 1.0]~M_{\odot}$, spanning mass ratios $q = m_2 / m_1 = 0.1$~to $1.0$, where $m_2 \leqslant m_1$ (and thus $q \leqslant 1.0$) by convention.
+The LVK began applying two pipelines (\texttt{GstLAL}; \citealt{tsukada23_GstLAL} and \texttt{MBTA}; \citealt{allene25_MBTA}) to search for GWs from subsolar mass (SSM) compact object mergers in their data stream in real time, and began reporting the probability that a system contains at least one SSM object (\texttt{HasSSM}), in February 2025.\footnote{\href{https://emfollow.docs.ligo.org/userguide/changes.html\#version-26-2025-02-20}{https://emfollow.docs.ligo.org/userguide/changes.html\#version-26-2025-02-20}} These pipelines rely on a new bank of template GW waveforms \citep{hanna2025_SSM-templates} for mergers which include at least one object in the mass range $[0.2, 1.0]~M_{\odot}$, spanning mass ratios $q = m_2 / m_1 = 0.1$~to $1.0$, where $m_2 \leqslant m_1$ (and thus $q \leqslant 1.0$) by convention.
+Offline searches have been conducted for previous observing runs, through the end of O4a (\citealt{lvk26_SSMsearchO4a}, and references therein), but have yielded no conclusive detections.